Ram917790/SMRU_FullStack/PROJECT_DOCUMENTATION.md

 ---

-*This documentation provides a comprehensive overview of the SMRU Fullstack Application.
+*This documentation provides a comprehensive overview of the SMRU Fullstack Application for St. Mary's Rehabilitation University.
 For specific implementation details, refer to the individual documentation files.*